 Lastly, no Beltane would be complete for me without a gift for the Fae.

-For over 20 years, I have loved and leveraged Patricia Telesco’s friend honeycakes recipe.
+For over 20 years, I have loved and leveraged Patricia Telesco’s fried honeycakes recipe.

 These simple “fairy folk fritters” are delicious bites for us and wonderful treats for the faeries; we leave half the batch around the property as thanks to the wee folk.
 Oddly, the cakes left near the emerging lilies of the valley are typically the ones that disappear first…